 Bacitracin zinc overdoseCortisporin ointment overdose; Baciferm overdose

-Bacitracin zinc is a medicine applied to cuts and other skin wounds to help prevent infection.
-Bacitracin is a germ-killing medicine called an antibiotic.
+Bacitracin zinc is a medicine that is used on cuts and other skin wounds to help prevent infection.
+Bacitracin is an antibiotic, a medicine that kills germs.
 Small amounts of bacitracin zinc are dissolved in petroleum jelly to create antibiotic ointments.

-Bacitracin zinc overdose occurs when someone accidentally or intentionally swallows products containing this ingredient or uses more than the normal or recommended amount of the product.
+Bacitracin zinc overdose occurs when someone swallows products containing this ingredient or uses more than the normal or recommended amount of the product.
 This can be by accident or on purpose.

 These ingredients are found in many different products, including certain: